thaddeusdiamond/cardano-nft-vending-machine/README.md

     # There are several sample whitelist implementations in cardano.wt.whitelist or you can implement your own
     whitelist = SingleUseWhitelist('/path/to/whitelisted/assets/directory')

-    # The Mint object below represents your Mint policy and specifies price, and donation in Lovelace (both can be 0)
+    # The Mint object below represents your Mint policy and specifies price, and developer fee in Lovelace (both can be 0)
-    mint = Mint('<POLICY_ID>', 10000000, 1000000, '/path/to/nft/json/metadata', '/path/to/mint/script', '/path/to/mint.skey', whitelist)
+    mint = Mint('<POLICY_ID>', 10000000, 1000000, 'addr1_developer', '/path/to/nft/json/metadata', '/path/to/mint/script', '/path/to/mint.skey', whitelist)

     # Blockfrost is used in the code to validate where the UTXO sent to the payment address came from
     blockfrost_api = BlockfrostApi('<BLOCKFROST_PROJ_ID>', mainnet=True)